noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-ssr
 ```

-This is the development mode for your whole application front-to-back all at once.
-It's particularly useful if your app relies on server-side data injections.
-Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled simultaneously, one with target **web**, one with target **node**.
-Both entry points are being watched and getting almost instantly recompiled on save once edited.\
+This mode should only be used if if you want to build an App that should feature SSR. <br>
-The command opens the browser on **localhost:8082**.
-When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.\
+The command starts the development server on **localhost:8082**.
+Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled simultaneously.
+Both entry points are being watched and recompiled on save once edited.\
-Note that this command creates temporary output, which lands in the **dist/ssr** folder, from where it also runs, as opposed to running from memory, which would be the case if using the standard client-dev mode.
+Note that **HMR** is not available in this mode.

 <br>